Things To Do

 The antique store, Sebasky & Hildreth, can be found at 121 6th Street NE.
 The store offers two floors of quality, hard to find antiques and decorative arts.
 Due to the owners’ schedules at antique shows, please call ahead to schedule a viewing appointment at (612) 804-6055 or (612) 812-9969.
 You may also reach them by email at firstname.lastname@example.org.

 Staples is proud of its rich railroad history.
 Even today, trains continue to rumble through town on a frequent schedule.
 The present-day two-story brick Depot was constructed in 1909-1910 in the Classical Revival style.
 The recent renovations updated the building’s plumbing and electrical but retained its rich and vivid past.
 The Depot is open to the public and you may visit anytime.

 The Central MN Barn Quilt Trail runs right through Staples.
 Walk through the downtown area and you will find amazing barn quilts at businesses and homes.
 Venture out in a car and follow the trail from Pine Grove Park all the way to Legacy Gardens in the north.
-The trail has almost 80 different barn quilts throughout the four-county area.
+The trail has over 100 different barn quilts throughout the four-county area.
 Take a morning, a day, or a weekend and view all of these unique, colorful creations.